pycom/pycom-documentation/chapter/tutorials/lopy/lorawan-nano-gateway.md

 # LoRaWAN Nano-Gateway
 This example allows to connect a LoPy to a LoRaWAN network such as The Things Network (TTN) or Loriot to be used as a nano-gateway.

 This example uses settings specifically for connecting to The Things Network within the European 868 MHz region.
-For a other usage, please see the ``config.py`` file for relevant sections that need changing.
+For another usage, please see the ``config.py`` file for relevant sections that need changing.

 Up to date versions of these snippets can be found at the following [GitHub Repository](https://github.com/pycom/pycom-libraries/tree/master/examples/lorawan-nano-gateway).
 For more information and discussion about this code, see this forum [post](https://forum.pycom.io/topic/810/new-firmware-release-1-6-7-b1-lorawan-nano-gateway-with-ttn-example).